Same-sex marriage (SSM) and domestic partnerships in Oregon.

 Factor 1: The conflict between the Ethic of Reciprocity and the freedom to discriminate:

-The Ethic of Reciprocity is commonly called "The Golden Rule" in Christianity: "to do onto others as one would want done onto you."
+The Ethic of Reciprocity is commonly called "The Golden Rule" in Christianity: "one should treat others as one would wish to be treated by others."
 It is based on Yeshua's statement in the Sermon on the Mount in Matthew 7:12:

 "All things, therefore, that you want men [sic] to do to you, you also must likewise do to them."